rluu/lcplpagesubs/README.md

 - python3

 The following python3 dependencies are installed via pip from the pip_requirements.txt file:
-- beautifulsoup4
+- beautifulsoup4 (For parsing HTML)
-- twilio
+- twilio (For sending SMS text messages)
-- requests
+- requests (For making HTTP requests)
 - boto3  (AWS SDK library for Python)